THEOLOGICAL REFLECTIONS ON SLAVERY IN THE PAULINE CORPUS

 So, what is Paul affirming?
 His focus is entirely on the gospel: the reality of the incarnation, crucifixion, resurrection, ascension and session of God’s Messiah, and its implications for individual and community life.
 To Paul, everything else is merely context for this amazingly good news.
 When in prison, Paul is thinking about how that can advance the gospel (Phil 1:12-14).
 When confronted by self-serving preachers, Paul is thinking about how that can advance the gospel (Phil 1:15-18).
 Flogged, beaten, stoned, shipwrecked, homeless, danger abounding, etc (2 Cor 11:23-28), and Paul is asking that we pray for his boldness to declare the gospel (Eph 6:19-20).
 Paul met with every form of injustice there was, but we never see him engaging in feverish activism for anything except the gospel of the Lord Jesus Christ.

 I think this is why Paul encourages people to “remain in the situation they were in when God called them” (1 Cor 7:20).
-Paul views all of life – every decision – according to how it would affect the spread of the gospel message.
+Paul views all of life – every decision, every role, every status – according to how it would affect the spread of the gospel message.
 It’s as if social institutions were unimportant to him, because he was laser-focused on Jesus.
 So, if you are unmarried, stop worrying about how to change your state for the better (as society would define it), and focus on how you can best serve Christ by loving others as a single person.
-If you are a husband or wife, then the same calling applies.
-How can you be the best husband or the best wife possible for Jesus and His Kingdom (so Col 3:19)?
-And if you are a slave … the same thinking applies as well.
+If you are a husband or wife, then the same calling applies: how can you be the best husband or the best wife possible for Jesus and His Kingdom (so Col 3:19)?
+And if you are a slave, Paul applies the same thinking as well.
 Focus on the gospel.
 Be the church.
-Honor God in all you do.
-Be about the work of the Lord.
+Honor God in all you do, wherever you are.
+Be about the work of the Lord and the inbreaking of the Kingdom of God.
 Bloom where you’re planted.

 The Cruciform Life: Your Needs Over My Rights